ossf/wg-best-practices-os-developers/docs/Compiler_Hardening_Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 Some mechanisms may require additional configuration and fine tuning, for example due to potential compilation issues for certain unlikely edge cases, or performance overhead the mitigation adds for certain program constructs.
 This problem is exacerbated in projects that rely on outdated or upstream versions of open-source software (OSS) toolchains such as the GNU Compiler Collection (GCC).
 In general, security mitigations are more likely to be enabled by default in modern versions of GCC included with Linux distributions; the defaults used by the upstream GCC project are more conservative.

-If toolchain hardening is overlooked or neglected during build time it can become impossible to add hardening to already distributed executables.
+If compiler options hardening is overlooked or neglected during build time it can become impossible to add hardening to already distributed executables.
 It is therefore good practice to evaluate which mitigations an application should support, and make conscious, informed decisions whenever not enabling a mitigation weakens the application’s defensive posture.

-**What does toolchain hardening not do?**
+**What does compiler options hardening not do?**

-Toolchain hardening is not a silver bullet; it is not sufficient to rely solely on security features and functions to achieve secure software.
+Compiler options hardening is not a silver bullet; it is not sufficient to rely solely on security features and functions to achieve secure software.
 Security is an emergent property of the entire system that relies on building and integrating all parts properly.
-However, if properly utilized, a secure toolchain will complement existing processes, such as static and dynamic analysis, secure coding practices, negative test suites, profiling tools, and most importantly: security hygiene as a part of a solid design and architecture.
+However, if properly utilized, secure compiler options will complement existing processes, such as static and dynamic analysis, secure coding practices, negative test suites, profiling tools, and most importantly: security hygiene as a part of a solid design and architecture.

 ## Recommended Compiler Options